ishaanshah/GSoC-Proposal/Proposal.md

 - Time Zone: UTC +5:30

 # Project Overview
 ListenBrainz now has a statistics infrastructure that collects and computes statistics from the listen data that has been stored in the database.
 Right now, the only information a user gets about their listening trends is a list of recent listens and top artists.
-This project aims to change this by displaying insightful graphs and statistics that would more helpful to the user.
+This project aims to change this by displaying insightful graphs and statistics that would be more helpful to the user.

 # Graphs and Statistics which can be shown
 We can classify the graphs to be shown in two different categories: